studentkittens/webarchive/doku/sphinx/source/git.rst

   ... lock ...
   # Go back to 'empty' (otherwise the new branch inherits a bad history)
   $ git checkout empty
-  # Neuer branch mit ehem.
-Tagnamen
+  # New branch with the date as tagname
   $ git checkout -b 24052012T1232
   ... rsync ...
   $ git add .